262life/262life.github.io/_pages/about.md

 ## 🧠 Leadership & Strategy

-Robert is a recognized technology leader known for founding the **Americas Architecture Board**, a cross-functional governance body that aligns enterprise initiatives with modern architecture patterns, developer enablement, and strategic business priorities.
+Robert is a recognized technology leader known for founding the **Global Architecture Board**, a cross-functional governance body that aligns enterprise initiatives with modern architecture patterns, developer enablement, and strategic business priorities.
 He has led large-scale **Agile and DevOps transformations**, shifting organizations from waterfall to Agile and establishing **CI/CD pipelines** that drove a **50% productivity gain** in year one.
 Robert also restructured the Enterprise Architecture function into **scalable, domain-aligned teams**, mentors architects, and acts as a trusted advisor to executive stakeholders across technology and business.

 ## ⚙️ Engineering & Innovation

 Robert has consistently delivered impactful engineering solutions that combine open-source strategy, platform modernization, and AI-driven automation at scale.

 - **Open Source & Platform Modernization**
-  Pioneered the transition to open-source Java-based technologies across North and South America, eliminating vendor lock-in and reducing licensing costs.
+  Pioneered the transition to open-source Java-based technologies across the organization, eliminating vendor lock-in and reducing licensing costs.
 Architected converged platforms using **CBD**, **MDM**, and **CFAST**, and led the migration of legacy systems into **secure, cloud-compliant containers**.

 - **Custom Integration Architectures**
   Designed and deployed complex enterprise-grade integrations across A2A, B2B, EDI, WebServices, and JMS.
-Engineered a **custom high-throughput ESB** processing over **300K messages per day** to support mission-critical workflows.
+Engineered a **custom high-throughput ESB** processing over **several million messages per day** to support mission-critical workflows.

 - **AI & Automation**
   Delivered multiple AI-powered solutions, including: